-The code development project will take some time.
-The Board has started the research and development phase, which will take a few months.
-The drafting stage will then take 12–18 months and will involve seeking expert advice, conducting user testing, and seeking preliminary feedback from National Scheme stakeholders.
-We expect to be releasing a draft code for public consultation in early 2022 and will give psychologists two months to review and provide feedback.
-We hope to have the new code implemented by the end of 2022.
+The code development project will take some time and will involve seeking expert advice, conducting user testing, and seeking preliminary feedback from National Scheme stakeholders.
+We expect to be releasing a draft code for public consultation in the first half of 2023 and will give psychologists two months to review and provide feedback.
+We hope to have an advanced copy of the code published by the end of 2023.

 We will keep psychologists informed about code development progress by keeping this web page updated and through our regular newsletters, which are emailed to psychologists and published on our website.